DynamoDB Accelerator [DAX] - The Ultimate Guide

 Time to 10x your DynamoDB productivity with Dynobase [learn more]

 Performance is an essential factor in determining the overall quality of every application we develop.
 As its name suggests, DynamoDB Accelerator, more commonly known as DAX, is a performance booster that improves an application's response time from milliseconds to microseconds.
-So, it makes this a fantastic feature you must learn how to use when working with DynamoDB.
+This makes it a fantastic feature you must learn how to use when working with DynamoDB.

 What is DynamoDB Accelerator (DAX)?

 DynamoDB Accelerator is an in-memory cache for Amazon DynamoDB.
-It is fully managed and is highly available.
-When used, DynamoDB Accelerator can give up to 10 times performance improvement even at million requests per second.
+It is fully managed and highly available.
+When used, DynamoDB Accelerator can give up to 10 times performance improvement even at millions of requests per second.
 So, it is ideal for high-performance read applications to reap maximum benefits.

 Each DAX cluster can contain 1 to 10 nodes.
-The user can add nodes to increase the throughput based on the requirement.
-DynamoDB Accelerator is one of the best cost-effective solutions for maximizing the performance in DynamoDB.
+Users can add nodes to increase the throughput based on the requirement.
+DynamoDB Accelerator is one of the best cost-effective solutions for maximizing performance in DynamoDB.

 When to Use DynamoDB Accelerator (DAX)?

-• When an application requires repeated reads over a large set of data, the DynamoDB database reads capacity may exceed, and other applications accessing the same data set may face adverse effects.
+- When an application requires repeated reads over a large set of data, the DynamoDB database read capacity may exceed, and other applications accessing the same data set may face adverse effects.
 Example: Performing a lengthy analysis of sales data.

 When Not to Use DynamoDB Accelerator (DAX)?